j-herden/sulu-molecules/README.md

 # sulu-molecules
-A collection of Lego brick for the CSM Sulul
+A collection of Lego bricks for the [CMS Sulu](https://github.com/sulu)